A Guide to Trademark Monitoring

 Trademark Infringement and Optimal Monitoring Policy

-A trademark’s owner must take the responsibility of monitoring themselves to identify infringement and initiate legal action against the infringer.
+A trademarkโ€™s owner must take the responsibility of monitoring themselves to identify infringement and initiate legal action against the infringer.
 Mentioned below are some key factors in drafting an optimal monitoring policy.

 1. Draft Clear Policies: Writing unambiguous agreements helps set parameters for terms of use of trademarks by partners.
-However, there are other players who are often beyond the control of a trademark owner, such as lead generator, affiliate, third-party, or competitor.
+However, other players are often beyond the control of a trademark owner, such as lead generator, affiliate, third-party, or competitor.
 Clear policies that spell out what is allowed and what is not allowed, and the action taken for violating the policies brings out procedural consistency.
 Trademark owners can include the details of the following terms in the agreement:

 • Allowed and restricted Keywords